bramus/viewport-resize-behavior/explainer.md

 - ✅ Authors can opt-in to any of the behaviors, not being bound to what the platform + browser combination their visitors are on uses as a default.
 - ✅ When an author opts in to a certain behavior, they know that elements sized to Viewport-Relative Units –amongst others– will work in a similar way on each platform, in case the Virtual Keyboard is shown.
 - ✅ When an author opts in to a certain behavior, they know that the position of certain elements will behave in a similar way on each platform, in case the Virtual Keyboard is shown.
-- ❌ If authors have opted in to resize-visual but want to retain a fixed positioning behavior where they want to an element above the Virtual Keyboard, they need to resort to JS to achieve this
+- ❌ If authors have opted in to resizes-visual but want to retain a fixed positioning behavior where they want to an element above the Virtual Keyboard, they need to resort to JS to achieve this
   - This workaround is already needed today for browsers that do not resize the ICB

 ## Alternatives Considered